cschreib/vif/doc/sphinx/vector.rst

 First, ``v.clear()`` will erase all the values from the vector and set all its dimensions to zero.
 This will set the vector in the state of a default-initialized vector (see above).

 Second, ``v.resize(...)`` will change the dimensions of the vector.
 The parameters it accepts are the same as the "size" constructor (see above), i.e., either integral values for individual dimensions, or an ``std::array`` containing multiple dimensions, or any combination of these.
-The only constraint is that the total number of dimensions of the vector must remain unchanged.
+While the total number of elements can be modified at will, the number of *dimensions* of the vector must remain unchanged.

 .. code-block:: c++

-    vec2f w;          // empty
+    vec2f w;            // empty, zero elements
-    w.resize(20,10);  // 20x10
+    w.resize(20,10);    // 20x10, 200 elements
-    w.resize(200,10); // 200x10
+    w.resize(200,10);   // 200x10, 2000 elements
+    w.resize(200,10,5); // error: cannot change a 2D vector into a 3D vector

 Once the vector has been resized, its previous content is left in an undefined state, i.e., you can generally assume the previous values (if any) have been lost and replaced by meaningless garbage.
 The only exception is for 1D vectors.
 If the resize operation *decreases* the total number of elements, then values are erased from the end of the vector and the rest remains untouched.
 On the other hand, if the resize operation *increased* the total number of elements, new elements are inserted at the end of the vector, default constructed (i.e., zeros for integral types, etc.).
 This is the same behavior as ``std::vector``.